Section Image

 Downtown, locals can catch a play at Theater Works, enjoy a musical or dance performance at FineLine Theatre Arts or watch a film in the historic Bank Street Theater, built in 1902.

 Several events are held downtown at the Village Green.
-In summer, dozens of local artists display their work, and kids perform dance routines on the green.
+In summer, dozens of local artists display their work, and kids perform dance routines on the green for the New Milford Arts Festival.
 During the holiday season, locals gather at the green for the annual tree-lighting ceremony.
 New Milford GOAT Days is a weekend-long spectacle held at Youngs Field.
 While GOAT stands for “Greatest Of All Towns,” the event features actual goats to cuddle with, carnival rides and other activities.

 Well-rated public schools and a highly regarded Catholic boarding school

 Most kindergarten through second-grade students on the east side of the river attend Northville Elementary School, while most on the west side go to Hill and Plain Elementary School.
 Both receive a B grade from Niche.
-Students from both schools go on to Sarah Noble Intermediate School and Schaghticoke Middle School, each graded a B-minus.
+Students from both schools go on to Sarah Noble Intermediate School, graded a B-minus and Schaghticoke Middle School, graded a C-plus.
 New Milford High School receives a B-plus.

 Ninth through twelfth-grade students may attend Canterbury School, a Catholic, college-preparatory boarding school.
 It receives an A-plus.